“Buddhist’s Delight” (Chinese-Style Vegetable Stew)

-Inspired by a favorite vegetarian Chinese restaurant dish, this stew is enhanced with protein-packed seitan.
-Made from cooked wheat gluten, seitan is available in most natural food stores.
+Inspired by a favorite vegetarian Chinese restaurant dish, Buddhist’s Delight stew is enhanced with protein-packed seitan.
 Gluten-free?
 Substitute an equivalent amount of tofu for the seitan.
+For an everyday meal, serve with Tri-Color Coleslaw.
+To make it a feast, add Scallion Pancakes or simply serve veggie spring rolls from your natural food store’s frozen food section.
 Adapted from Vegan Soups and Hearty Stews for All Seasons.
 Photo by Theresa Rafetto.

 - 12 to 16 ounces seitan, cut into bite-sized pieces

-- 1 large bunch broccoli, cut into bite-sized pieces
+- 1 large bunch broccoli, cut into bite-sized florets

 - 2 cups fresh green beans, trimmed and cut into 1-inch pieces (see note)